Perched on a sign in Death Valley National Park, California, this raven (Corvus corax) is gasping in the heat. (Photo copyright © by Kaj Halberg)

 Mexican jay, Chiricahua National Monument, Arizona.
 (Photo copyright © by Kaj Halberg)

 A small genus of two species, found in Mexico, Guatemala, and Costa Rica.
-The generic name is derived from Ancient Greek kalos (‘beautiful’) and kitta (‘jay’).
+The generic name is derived from Ancient Greek kalos (‘beautiful’), and kitta, which originally was the name of the jay (Garrulus glandarius), but in this connection means ‘magpie’.

 Calocitta formosa White-throated magpie-jay